 I’ve seen a few of these posts over the last couple of weeks so I’ve decided to create my own.
 While the COVID-19 pandemic has well and truly fucked EVERYTHING up, a good way to keep our sanity can be to have a look at the silver linings of what lockdown has meant for us.
 I’ll be honest, I am ridiculously pessimistic, so I often find it hard to find the positives in crappy situations.
 What I’m trying to say is that putting this list together was a little bit tricky.
-However, following a few wines, I’ve managed to put together my little list of five silver linings I’ve discovered during lockdown.
+However, following a few wines, I’ve managed to put together my little list of five silver linings I’ve discovered during (the first) lockdown.

 Not having to sit through a 40 minute commute at the end of my work day has meant that I’ve had more free time in the evening, which in turn has meant that I’ve actually had the time to get back into a fitness routine.
 When I was commuting, I barely had the time to squeeze in one or two workout videos, but now I’m back to a full five video routine of the Blogilates calendars (if you have no idea what I’m banging on about, take a look at this post).
 It’s been great for my mental health and it’s felt like I’ve been accomplishing something during this severely unproductive time.